tiendu/tiendu.github.io/src/content/blog/2026-01-22-modern-git-cheat-sheet.md

 git bisect reset
 ```

-A test command should return `0` for good and non-zero for bad.
+A test command should return `0` for good, `1`–`127` except `125` for bad, and `125` when the current commit cannot be tested.
+Any other exit status aborts the bisect run.

 ---